 | Chemical Engineering | 72+ | 58+ | 1,000–2,000 |

-Score thresholds are approximate and based on 2024–2026 trend analysis.
-Students in smaller-pool papers like Chemical or Civil Engineering can reach top ranks at lower scores compared to the CSE and ECE pools.
+Score thresholds are based on 2024–2026 trend analysis.
+Students in smaller-pool papers like Chemical or Civil Engineering reach top stream ranks at lower scores than in CSE or ECE.

 Smaller discipline papers reward the same preparation more generously in rank terms.
 If your undergraduate degree allows multiple TS PGECET paper options, factor in pool size when choosing your preferred paper.